(Effective July 1, 2004, Revised 10/1/2021)

 - The Office of Cost Analysis is responsible for monitoring, on an aggregate basis, the operation of all Service Centers to ensure compliance with this policy.
 This is primarily accomplished through the monitoring of balances and balance liquidation plans.
 Annually, a report of Service Center performance will be issued to the Provost, Vice President for Research, Executive Vice President, and the Deans Offices.
 The Office of Cost Analysis also provides technical assistance to units regarding establishment of new Service Centers, operation of existing Service Centers, and calculation of billing rates for Service Centers, as well as the annual review/approval of billing rates for those Service Centers with annual expenditures in excess of $100,000.

 The goals of all Service Center operations are to break-even over a reasonable period of time and to avoid large unbudgeted changes in billing rates.
-Toward that end, Service Center managers must manage their cumulative under/over billing at the end of each fiscal year to be within the greater of; 1) 15% of annual Service Center expenses or 2) $2,500.
+Toward that end, Service Center managers must manage their cumulative under/over-billing at the end of each fiscal year to be within the greater of; 1) 20% of annual Service Center expenses or, 2) $5,000.

-Service Centers carrying forward balances in excess of the above threshold must submit a “Balance Liquidation Plan” to the Office of Cost Analysis describing how the balance will be liquidated over a maximum two year period.
-At the end of the two year period, any unliquidated balance in excess of the above limits will be written off to DLC funds (deficit) or returned to sponsors (surplus).
+Service Centers carrying forward balances in excess of the above threshold must submit a “Balance Liquidation Plan” to the Office of Cost Analysis describing how the balance will be liquidated over a maximum two-year period.
+Balance Liquidation Plans must be submitted to the Office of Cost Analysis by August 31st.
+At the end of the two-year period, any unliquidated balance in excess of the above limits will be written off to DLCI funds (deficit) or returned to sponsors (surplus).

 Additional information and detailed accounting and operating procedures for Service Centers can be obtained by contacting the Office of Cost Analysis (NE18-901)